smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 The server SDK is a code-generated component which provides built-in serialization, request-handling, and scaffolding (or "stubs") for our service.
 It facilitates the implementation of the service by providing these things, and allowing the implementer to focus on the business logic.
-Let's generate the server SDK for our service by adding the following build configuration:
+Let's generate the server SDK for our service by using the following build configuration:

 .. code-block:: json
     :caption: ``smithy-build.json``

     {
         "version": "1.0",
+        "sources": ["model/"],
         "maven": {
             "dependencies": [
                 "software.amazon.smithy:smithy-aws-traits:1.50.0",